What is Pro Life?

 But You Don’t Care About Refugees and Immigrants

-The argument: If you are not for welcoming all refugees and immigrants into one’s country, then you are not pro-life.
+The argument: If you’re not for welcoming all refugees and immigrants into one’s country, then you are not pro-life.

 Again, this argument is a logical fallacy.
 Yes, we should be caring about refugees and immigrants.
 My heart breaks seeing the horror that these people have to deal with.

-However, I don’t think it’s sustainable to open our borders and allow everyone in who wants to come in.
+However, it’s simply not sustainable to open our borders and allow everyone in who wants to come in.

-I’m basically a libertarian, but a country is not a country without borders.
+A country is not a country if it has no borders.

 Think about it this way — do you think we should all leave our doors open to our houses and give anyone who wants it free access to our food and our homes?
 I think this is a valid analogy to what some think we should do regarding our county’s borders.